 In partnership with Bike Walk Nebraska, we’re eager to test them out in the Omaha metro area.

 Metro Bikeways will be a network of bikeways across the Omaha metro area.
 The project starts with two bikeways:

 Bluejay Bikeway, between 16th and 23rd streets on Burt Street, on Creighton University’s campus

 Market-to-Midtown Bikeway, between 10th Street and Turner Boulevard on Harney Street

-During the 18-month pilot period, we will be collecting data and feedback to determine the viability of more (and longer) bikeways in our community.
-We are aiming for construction completion in late fall of 2020.
+During the pilot period, we will be collecting data and feedback to determine the viability of more (and longer) bikeways in our community.
+Construction has begun on the Market-to-Midtown Bikeway, scheduled to be completed in the summer of 2021.
 Once you use a bikeway, be sure to provide your feedback.